Aimini/hm-51/src/dscompiler/README.md

    17: RF(A),      ALU(PF),   BR(ALUDF)
 [0003]000000102886 RF(A), ALUSD(PF), BUS(ALUDH), BR(ALUDF)
 ```
-The first line is the original text in preprocessed file, the second line  is addidtional information(hardware level) about the first line.
+The first line is the original text in preprocessed file, the second line  is addidtional information(hardware level) of the micro-controls corresponding to the preceding line.

 Here is the meaning of each part:
 ```
    17: RF(A),      ALU(PF),   BR(ALUDF)
    ^   ^------------+----------------^
-   |          original tokens
+   |          original micro-controls
 line number

 [0003]000000102886 RF(A), ALUSD(PF), BUS(ALUDH), BR(ALUDF)
   ^       ^         ^-----------------+-----------------^
-  |       |                 hardware level tokens
+  |       |                    micro-controls
-  |       |       (traslated from composite-control tokens)
+  |       |       (traslated from composite-micro-controls)
   |  machine code
  MIPC
 ```
 ## Change LUT
  The LUT is used to define the component and its control pins, include describe the name of the component, the function encoding and bit index of the control pins.

- Please refer to the comments in the file "/src/compiler/control_LUT.py" for more details.
+ Please refer to the comments in the file "/src/compiler/CTL_LUT/control_LUT.py" for more details.

 ## More detail